openequella/openequella.github.io/guides/Apache.md

 $ service apache2 restart
 ```

-### Running Apache as a load balancer in front of Equella
+### Running Apache as a load balancer in front of openEquella

 HTTP:
 ```